LorenzoDv/LaConf-DiscordBot-for-leagues-of-legend/README.md

-# La Confinerie bot discord connect too Riot API end WhatIsMyMMR.com API
+# La Confinerie, bot discord connected to Riot API and WhatIsMyMMR.com API

 A Discord Bot that fetches League of Legend player data from Riot API, hosted on [Heroku](https://dashboard.heroku.com/apps).
 It can be used as a quick way for players to check their game/rank status.
 This bot is programmed using node.js along with the powerfull module discord.js. <br/>
  - [Discord Developer Portal](https://discord.com/developers/docs/intro) <br/>